 - Labour Day – May 1 is a public holiday in Hong Kong, a time when workers enjoy the day off and some will gather for demonstrations in Victoria Park.
 Expect big crowds at most tourist sites and attractions; this is a good day for shopping, but you may want to avoid the congestion around the park.

 - Le French May – Starting in early May and running through June, this annual event that’s been held for over two decades now, is a festival of French culture.
 Events are hosted at various venues throughout Hong Kong and include everything from the circus to the cinema, opera and classical dance along the food and fashion vendors.

-- Buddha Birthday Celebrations – This national holiday is celebrated on the eighth day of the fourth moon in the Lunar calendar, normally in late April or early May on the western calendar, May 14 in 2016.
+- Buddha Birthday Celebrations – This national holiday is celebrated on the eighth day of the fourth moon in the Lunar calendar, normally in late April or early May on the western calendar.
 Buddhists temples and monasteries throughout the region will be buzzing with activity; lanterns are lit, symbolizing Buddha’s enlightenment, and thousands of worshippers come to pay their respects and enjoy the festivities.

 Hong Kong in June

 - Dragon Boat Festival – Held annually over three days in June, and sometimes in late May, this festival features dragon boat races at various venues throughout the region as well as live entertainment, parades, food stalls and more.

 - Chinese Opera Festival – The Chinese Opera Festival begins annually in mid-June and runs through late July or early August.
 It features daily stage performances by leading companies as well as a wide range of events from Chinese Opera film screenings to symposiums and exhibitions.